sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 To merge a set of SectionRules together, proceed as follows.
-For each key, consider whether at least QUORUM_AUTH authorities have voted voted the same StructItemOp.
+For each key, consider whether at least QUORUM_AUTH authorities have voted voted the same StructItemOp for that key.
 If so, that StructItemOp is the resulting operation for this key.
 Otherwise, there is no entry for this key.

 Do the same for the "nil" StructItemOp; use the result as the `UNKNOWN_RULE`.

 Note that this merging operation is *not* recursive.